unicode-org/message-format-wg/test/README.md

 - `syntax-errors.json` — An array of strings that should produce a Syntax Error when parsed.

-- `data-model-errors.json` - An object with string keys and arrays of strings as values, where each key is the name of an error and its value is array of strings that should produce `error` when processed.
+- `data-model-errors.json` - An object with string keys and arrays of strings as values, where each key is the name of an error and its value is an array of strings that should produce `error` when processed.
      Error names are defined in ["MessageFormat 2.0 Errors"](../spec/errors.md) in the spec.